marlt/MA_Methods/README.md

 sort -u -k1,1  <raw_blastout.csv> | sort -rnk2,2 > <tmp.csv>; cat <tmp.csv> > <blastout_unique.csv>; rm <tmp.csv>
 ```

 The output table contains a comma-separated list in the format specified in the script.
 Only queries with target hits are reported.
 From this, the fraction of contigs with target hits (of different similarity degree, of course) was calculated divided .
 Note, that blastn was used in megablast modus which is designed for very similar sequences.
 This is fine for now as we are rather interested in comparing the hit count fractions of different assemblies.
-For the qualitative search this approach is not used (see below LINK) and replaced with an MMSEQS approach.
+For the qualitative search this approach is not used and replaced with an MMSEQS approach.

 ## Assembly Evaluation: Input Library and Assembler Subtype